hbowie/softdevbigideas/ideas/Reference.md

 Body:

-This section contains a bibliography, a glossary, and various indices to the site's content.
+A bibliography, a glossary, and various indices to the site's content.